derekhuizhang/message-viewer/README.md

 This application implements a basic page to view user messages, including trash, toggle view, starring, and highlight features.

 ## How to run:
-1. install dependencies by running in the root folder:
+1. After downloading and unzipping, install dependencies by running in the root folder:
 ```
 npm install
 ```
-2. start a development serveR:
+2. Start a development server:
 ```
 npm start
 ```